News

 Subscribe on Spotify, Apple Podcasts and wherever you get your podcasts to get notified of new episodes every day.

-The Milligan's Pond encampment is another such site cleared by the City of Barrie since Mayor Alex Nuttall declared a state of emergency in Barrie on September 9 to deal with the issue.
+The Milligan's Pond site is another such site cleared by the city since Mayor Alex Nuttall declared a state of emergency in Barrie on September 9 to deal with homeless encampments.

 Barrie's general manager of community and corporate services Jeff Schmidt said at a recent executive committee meeting that since the emergency declaration, the number of encampments on city-owned property has decreased from 35 to 15.